Our top pick for

 In fact, the decade prior to 2020 saw airline stocks flying high.
 Before the outbreak of COVID-19, the projected growth of revenue ton-miles (RTM) for international flights led by US commercial air carriers was about 4% per year from 2020 to 2040.

 But lockdowns and travel restrictions following the COVID-19 outbreak all but grounded the rise of airline industry profits and passenger capacity.
+That said, airline stocks appear to be on an upward trajectory for 2021, with many airlines expressing optimism about recent positive trends in bookings.

 To invest, you’ll need a brokerage account.
 Explore your options below.